betterscientificsoftware/bssw.io/Articles/ShortArticles/CiiBestPracticesBadgeProgram.md

   * Security
   * Analysis

-As noted above, some of the practices can be opted-out as not applicable "N/A".
+As noted above, some of the practices can be opted-out as not applicable "N/A" which is quite important in order for the CII Best Practices to be broadly applicable.

 The CII Best Practices are listed as a full set<sup>[ciibpa]</sup> and also for each badge level individually.
 They are also listed with or without the detailed description/justification and links to more information.
 Each best practice is composted of a short statement of the practice (with the word MUST, SHOULD, or SUGGESTED) and short HTML anchor name link name that serves as a link to the practice and as an unambiguous shorthand identifier for that best practice criteria.
 Many items also require a short comment field be filled out and a URL to evidence.
 For example, the first four best "Basic" practices in the passing level are stated as: